Southwest Territory (Six Flags Great America): Phase 2: Giant Drop (1997)

-For the 1997 season, the Giant Drop debuted as the third and final phase of Southwest Territory.
+For the 1997 season, the Giant Drop debuted as the second official phase of Southwest Territory.
 It is a 227-foot tall Intamin drop tower, themed after an "Ore excavator" owned by the Loco Diablo Mining Company.
 Construction on the attraction began in October 1996 and had completed construction in December 1996.

 As part of the ride's opening ceremony, 200 couples from throughout the Midwest participated in a wedding ceremony on the ride.
 The couples were pronounced husband and wife just before they dropped, and the wedding ceremony was held in the Southwest Territory Amphitheater.
 The mass wedding ceremony took place in the Southwest Amphitheater.
 Also that year, the backside of the Spanish Mission was completed.

 Phase 3: Raging Bull (1999)

-The last and final phase was built for the 1999 season.
-This attraction would be Raging Bull.
-It became the park's tallest roller coaster, which it remains to be today.
-The ride is themed after a ferocious beast that once terrorized the citizens of Southwest Territory, and it travels throughout the entire land.
-It was the world's first "hyper-twister" roller coaster, and is the most popular ride in the park.
+The third and final phase was built for the 1999 season with the addition of a Bolliger & Mabillard hypercoaster on the former site of Rolling Thunder.
+This attraction would be Raging Bull, and is the park's tallest roller coaster.
+The ride is themed after a ferocious beast that once terrorized the citizens of Southwest Territory.

+2000spresent: Ride removals and demolition

+Trailblazer, a Zamperla Rainbow attraction, was removed from the area before the 2007 season.
+To make way for the construction of Justice League: Battle for Metropolis, the Southwest Territory Ampitheater was demolished and the section where it resided was annexed into the mini-area Metropolis Plaza.

 Attractions

 Roller coasters

-Southwest Territory features two roller coasters.
+Southwest Territory has two total roller coasters.